Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 2. What was the sacriligious wars between kinana-quresh and hawazin tribe ? `https://en.wikipedia.org/wiki/Hawazin`
 3. What was Harb al-fijar ?
 And why was this pact taken ?`https://en.wikipedia.org/wiki/Harb_al-fijar`
 4. At what age did prophet Muhammad (SAW) marry Khadija bint Khuwalid ?
-5. What place is also called Jabl-e-Noor ?
+5. What place is also called Jabl-e-Noor ? and why is it famous ?
 6. From whom house did prophet preach ?
 Whose house is called the house of islam ?
 7. How long did the boycott of Banu hashim last ?
 8. In a cave of which mountain did Prophet (SAW) and Hazrat Abu bakr stayed after their escape from Makkah ?